NEU-ABLE-LAB/NEU_RC_HELLO/matlab/README.md

         ```

     * Check `ClusterInfo.getQueueName` is empty.

+3) Verify this Cluster configuration using the default `local` profile.

+    ```matlab
+    > parpool('local')
+    ```

+    Should return the following

+    ```
+    Starting parallel pool (parpool) using the 'local' profile ... connected to 12 workers.

+    ans =

+     Pool with properties:

+                Connected: true
+               NumWorkers: 12
+                  Cluster: local
+            AttachedFiles: {}
+              IdleTimeout: 30 minute(s) (30 minutes remaining)
+              SpmdEnabled: true
+    ```

+    Assuming you are using the X11 MATLAB GUI, you can further validate the local cluster profile [following these directions](https://www.mathworks.com/help/distcomp/discover-clusters-and-use-cluster-profiles.html#brrzq8d-1).

 ### 3b.
 Create and run a SLURM job.
+Instead of creating an interactive node every time you want to run a Matlab script/function, you can queue a SLURM job to run the script when the necessary resources become available on the cluster.

-The Matlab [`parfor`](https://www.mathworks.com/help/distcomp/parfor.html) makes it simple to parallize Matlab computations that would otherwise occur in serial with the `for` command.
-However, Matlab alone cannot distribute the work, SLURM must once again be used to call the Matlab function to parallelize.
+The Matlab [`parfor`](https://www.mathworks.com/help/distcomp/parfor.html) command makes it simple to parallelize Matlab computations that would otherwise occur in serial with the `for` command.

 1) Download the files for this test by running the following Git command.